-For $25 and up you are going to find better quality and longer lasting muffin pans.
+For $25 and up you are going to find better quality and longer-lasting muffin pans.
 The exact price will likely depend on the material.
 A stainless steel muffin pan will cost about $35.
-A cast iron muffin pan at the same price will likely only be a six cup pan.
+A cast iron muffin pan at the same price will likely only be a six-cup pan.

-If you want your muffins to have a beautiful domed top, try baking them for the first five minutes at a higher temperature (for example, 425º), then reduce the heat to the normal baking temperature called for in the recipe for the rest of the cook time.
+If you want your muffins to have a beautiful domed top, try baking them for the first five minutes at a higher temperature (for example, 425º), then reduce the heat to the normal baking temperature called for in the recipe for the rest of the cooking time.

 To get an attractive domed top on a muffin, you should fill the cups most of the way to the top with the thick muffin batter.
 This is different than a cupcake, which is a cake batter and rises more.
-If you are making cupcakes, fill the cups only about three fourths of the way to the top.
+If you are making cupcakes, fill the cups only about three-quarters of the way to the top.

-If you choose a dark colored muffin tin, you may want to lower your baking temperature by 25º F, or shorten your baking time.
+If you choose a dark-colored muffin tin, you may want to lower your baking temperature by 25º F, or shorten your baking time.

 While your muffins may look done, insert a toothpick into the center of a muffin in the center of the pan and see if it comes out clean.
 Also, be careful not to overcook them, or they will take on a rubbery texture.